bakano98/Makerthon-2022/README.md

 # Moodal

 This app was created during NUS' Makerthon 2022.
-The theme was "Mental Wellbeing within the Community".
+The theme was "Wellbeing & Community", with a focus on Mental Health.

 With this in mind, my team and I decided to create a mood tracking app with tele-medicine capabilities.
 Essentially, this meant that we had to set up some kind of flow in order to connect students with the University's Counselling Services.